ibm-cloud-docs/apps/secapps.md

     privatekey.key
 ```

-**Note:** OpenSSL SHA-512 implementation depends on compiler support for 64-bit integer type.
+OpenSSL SHA-512 implementation depends on compiler support for 64-bit integer type.
 You can use the SHA-1 option for applications that have compatibility issues with the SHA-256 certificate.
+{: tip}

 A certificate is issued by a certificate authority and is digitally signed by that authority.
 After you create the CSR, you can generate your SSL certificate on a public certificate authority.